Tina Heath: The Sunday Gang

 Her first television presentational role was on BBC 1's The Sunday Gang which ran from August 1976 on Sunday mornings, a role that continued for two years, where she met her future husband, Dave Cooke, who worked as musical director on the show.
 (Cooke took part in the 1981 A Song for Europe contest as part of the group 'Headache', placing 7th of the 8th entrants.)
 Heath continued to act during this period, appearing in BBC Two's Maiden's Trip in 1977.

 Blue Peter

 On 5 April 1979, she joined the children's series, Blue Peter, and left on 23 June 1980 to have her daughter, Jemma Victoria Cooke.
 She was the first incumbent Blue Peter presenter to become pregnant.
 During her 14-month stint, she had an ultrasound scan live on television and climbed to the top of Westminster Abbey, while heavily pregnant.

 In 1981, she returned to Blue Peter, to model corsets alongside her successor, Sarah Greene.
 In 2001, she appeared in the special Blue Peter pantomime Rock n' Roll Christmas, where she played the role of 'Miss Dripping'.

+Personal life

+Heath and her husband Dave Cooke have two children and four grandchildren.
+During the COVID-19 pandemic, they set up the podcast The Home Service.